Roy Edward Campbell: Auxiliary Bishop of Washington

 Campbell was involved in controversy in the fall of 2025 when the United States Conference of Catholic Bishops published—and latter pulled—DEI means God, a reflective essay he wrote concerning the diversity, equity, and inclusion policies of the second Trump administration.

+On May 1, 2026, Pope Leo XIV accepted his resignation after reaching and surpassing the customary retirement age of 75.